iamkemoo/Grants-Program/applications/Mintickt Grant.md

 ## Project Overview :page_facing_up:

-_Mintickt is an NFT ticketing marketplace that brings you back to that time where event tickets were worth keeping as souvenirs.
-The digital artist community will provide templates for tickets and earn money with every ticket sold._
+_Mintickt is a NFT ticketing platform that allows anyone to create events and sell their tickets as unique NFTs.
+The unique features of Mintickt are on the one hand the marketplace for creators, who offer their own ticket designs and hence get a share of the sales through royalties.
+But also the social aspects, which will be integrated into the event pages like the liking feature and commenting on events.
+With this we want to promote interaction and connect people who go to the same event._

 ### Overview

 Please provide the following:

 - **If_ the name of your project is not descriptive, a tag line (one sentence summary):** Mintickt Wallet (iOS & Android)
-- **A brief description of your project.** Mintickt Wallet is our own NEAR wallet for iOS and Android focused on events where users will allowed to check NEAR tokens, swap between $USN and $NEAR, search and buy NFT tickets (and goods) from Mintickt events and check their transaction history.
+- **A brief description of your project.** Mintickt v2.0 is the evolution of our v1.0 dApp, which we launched recently, which allows everyone to create events and offer their tickets as an NFT.
-- **An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.** Our marketplace is built on top of Mintbase NFT toolkit in order to build our own minter, market, and NFT redeeming system.
+- **An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem:** Our marketplace is built on top of Mintbase NFT toolkit in order to build our own minter, market, and NFT redeeming system.
 Last month NEAR foundation has awarded us a grant to build the first version of our platform.
-- **An indication of why your team is interested in creating this project.** Working in our 4 or 5 very first events (Lisbon and Miami) we realized that every attendee should be logged in Mintickt (or Mintbase) once they were in line waiting to enter at the venue.
-We strong in a future where everyone at a venue, bar or wherever they are could burn a NFT in order tell everyone that they have reached and they want to get into a certain venue or just burning a NFT to order a beer or any good that you can imagine at a bar or retail store.
-Combining our upcoming dashboard for event creators plus our Mintickt Wallet powered by the Mintbase GraphQL people could burn that NFT right from our wallet and then the staff would scan a QR code to check if that person is who said that they were.
+- **An indication of why your team is interested in creating this project.:** Guille: I am an artist myself and know the event industry very well.
+I also love collecting physical tickets like festival or event tickets, but unfortunately they don't last forever and you can't just take them everywhere or show them to friends.
+That's why I wanted to make events memorable on the blockchain.

+Kemal: I've been in the event industry since 2017 and have also hosted events.
+I know the problems that physical or digital tickets bring, as they can be easily copied, so there is always a black market.
+Which is often to the detriment of the end consumer.
+With NFT tickets, ticket sales can not only be made more transparent, but also safer for the end consumer.

 ### Project Details